Sampling

 Adaptive Sampling

-Adaptive sampling works in jaeger-collector by observing the spans received from services and recalculating sampling probabilities for each service/endpoint combination to ensure that the volume of collected traces matches --sampling.target-samples-per-second
+extension is to use Adaptive Sampling, which works by observing received spans and recalculating sampling probabilities for each service/endpoint combination to ensure that the volume of collected traces matches target_samples_per_second

 .
-When a new service or endpoint is detected, it is initially sampled with --sampling.initial-sampling-probability
+When a new service or endpoint is detected, it is sampled with initial_sampling_probability

 until enough data is collected to calculate the rate appropriate for the traffic going through the endpoint.